Jeannine Edwards: ESPN and ABC

 In 1995 Edwards was selected as an analyst for a new ESPN studio show: The "National Best 7".
 The show morphed into "2Day at the Races" and ran for five years.

 During that time, Edwards continued working part-time for the Maryland tracks.
 Shortly thereafter she began reporting full-time for ESPN's remote racing telecasts as well as branching out into sideline reporting for the network's College Football and Basketball coverage.
 Edwards also became a general assignment reporter on ESPN's SportsCenter in 2009.

 With her background in horse racing, Edwards served as the senior reporter for all of ESPN and ABC's live horse racing series, including the Breeders' Cup, Dubai World Cup and extensive Triple Crown coverage.

-Edwards was a familiar face on SportsCenter, the flagship news and highlights show on ESPN covering everything from College Football and the NFL to College Basketball and MLB.
-Her prowess for covering major stories and breaking news as well as her knack for bringing viewers behind the scenes with her creative live shots made her a sought-after regular on the network’s highest-rated shows.
+Edwards was a familiar face on SportsCenter, ESPN’s flagship news and highlights program covering College Football, the NFL, College Basketball, and MLB.
+Her skill in reporting major stories and breaking news, providing behind-the-scenes coverage through creative live shots, made her a regular on the network.

 Edwards also worked the football sidelines for ABC and ESPN as part of the networks’ popular and highly-rated Saturday College Football programming.
 She was ESPN's Atlantic Coast Conference (ACC) reporter for Men's College Basketball as well as a primary voice covering the NCAA Tournament and Final Four.
 Additionally, Edwards subbed as a fill-in host for studio shows such as First Take and NFL Live.